savaslabs/savaslabs.github.io/_posts/2016-10-07-our-jekyll-workflow.md

 ### Paths file

-This comes straight from [Rob's post](https://robwise.github.io/blog/jekyll-and-gulp) and is a great organizational technique.
+This comes straight from [Rob's post](https://robwise.github.io/blog/jekyll-and-gulp) and is a great organization technique.
 In the `_assets` directory, I created a directory called `gulp_config` to hold `paths.js`, a list of all the paths we'll need set to javascript variables to be used in the gulpfile.
 We're going to be piping a lot of files to and from gulp tasks and they'll need to land in very